prithwi12/test/README.md

 # test
-test reporsitory for learning GIT this is the first edited line
+test reporsitory for learning GIT this is the second edited line